Frequently Asked Questions

 Apple Intelligence understands context and nuance better, and supports more languages.
 You need Apple Intelligence turned on in System Settings.

-Built-in AI model is powered by Qwen 2.5, an open-source language model running locally via llama.cpp.
-Download it once and it works forever, fully offline.
+Built-in AI model is powered by Google's TranslateGemma, a purpose-built translation model running locally via llama.cpp.
+55 languages, download once, works forever, fully offline.
 No Apple features required.

 Apple Intelligence understands context and nuance better, and supports more languages.
 You need Apple Intelligence turned on in System Settings.

-Built-in AI model is powered by Qwen 2.5, an open-source language model running locally via llama.cpp.
-Download it once and it works forever, fully offline.
+Built-in AI model is powered by Google's TranslateGemma, a purpose-built translation model running locally via llama.cpp.
+55 languages, download once, works forever, fully offline.
 No Apple features required.

 Which engine should I use?